 Here we describe the simulation of a hub motor on a bicycle in different situations.
 These different situations are: riding on a flat street, hills and various motor assistance.
-For the solar bike, the efficiency is important; therefore we create a graph that shows the efficiency versus the speed.
+We create a graph that shows the efficiency versus the speed.

 |Rolling resistance Cr||0.005|